aryaninamdar/Air-Pollution-Control/README.md

 # Air Pollution Control
-A computer-vision algorithm which mitigates the pollution in a given region by predicting the number of trees that should be afforested in specific areas.
+A computer-vision algorithm which mitigates the air pollution in a given region by predicting the number of trees that should be afforested in specific areas.

 ## Retreiving Suitable Satelite Images for a Given Region
 The user is prompted to input the name of the area, on which the program has to be executed.
 The satellite images of that area will be scraped and are zoomed as such to generate a clear image of the map on which image segmentation can be performed.